Professor Gillian M. Griffiths

 Beyond the lab, I enjoy bird watching and cycling in remote parts of Scotland.

-Claire Ma, MB BChir
+Claire Ma, MB PhD BChir

 Martin Limback-Stokin, BA